Tajikistan Afghanistan Border Crossing Ishkashim

 I did have to wait to cross the border as the Ishkashim border crossing was closed for several days in celebration of Eid al Qurban.

-Alternatively, there is the Tem cross border market near Khorog next the Sheghnan crossing on most Saturdays, though it is also subject to closures.
+Alternatively, there is the Tem cross-border market near Khorog next to the Sheghnan crossing on most Saturdays, though it is also subject to closures.

 If you want to travel further into the Wakhan Corridor employing a local guide to take you can be extremely helpful especially for translating.
 I recommend Malang Darya.